SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 .. testcode:: failable

-    -> if let actualInstance = S(value: 42) {
+    -> if let actualInstance = SomeStruct(input: "Hello") {
-           // do something with the instance of 'S'
-       } else {
+           // do something with the instance of 'SomeStruct' } else {
-           // initialization of 'S' failed and the initializer returned 'nil' }
+           // initialization of 'SomeStruct' failed and the initializer returned 'nil' }

 A failable initializer of a structure or an enumerations can return ``nil``